Derrick-Ryan-Giggs/Personal-Portfolio-site/README.md

 ## 🛠️ Technologies Used
 - HTML5
 - CSS3 (including Flexbox and Grid for responsive design)
 - JavaScript (optional: for interactivity and animations)

+- GitHub Link []

 - Hosting: Netlify  []

 ## 📬 Contact